MUSICAL WAINSGATE

 In 1951 a mobile recording unit from HMV visited Wainsgate and recorded two 78 rpm records of the choir singing four pieces ‘carefully chosen to display the choir’s finely blended tone’.

-A 12″ disc (C4096) with John Fawcett’s ‘Blest is the tie that binds’ and the hymn ‘At even ere the sun was set’ by Henry Twells included a short introduction read by Rex Palmer.
-A 10″ disc (B10084) contained the anthem ‘Come unto Him’ by Gounod and the hymn ‘Now, on land and sea descending’ by Samuel Longfellow and G.F.
+A 12″ disc (C4096) with John Fawcett’s‘Blest is the tie that binds’ and the hymn ‘At even ere the sun was set’ by Henry Twells included a short introduction (reported to have been written by Raymond Ashworth) read by Rex Palmer.
+A 10″ disc (B10084) contained the anthem ‘Come unto Him’ by Gounod and the hymn‘Now, on land and sea descending’ by Samuel Longfellow and G.F.
 Handel.

 (A copy of the 12″ disc and a digital copy on CD are kept at the HBLHS Birchcliffe archive).